 Is biofuel expensive?

 The price of sustainable biofuel has dropped from six times the price of fossil kerosene to two to three times since 2012.
 To be able to develop a market and purchase this biofuel, KLM is supported financially by multinationals like Heineken, Accenture, ABN AMRO and Friesland Campina through the KLM Corporate BioFuel Programme.
 (This concerns 2016)

 How is biofuel supplied?

 Oslo Airport Gardermoen was the first airport to add biofuel to its existing fuelling system at the beginning of 2016.
 Until then, biofuel had to be supplied by separate tank trucks.

 It’s not yet possible to operate flights using 100% biofuel.
 Due to aviation’s strict quality guidelines, biofuels are always mixed with conventional fossil kerosene to a maximum of 50%.
 Update 23 July 2020: This question says something about the technical possibility per flight.
 The share of sustainable kerosene in 2019 was 0.18% of our total fuel consumption.

 Biofuel is a so-called “drop-in” fuel?
 This means you can simply add it to fossil kerosene and use it without any adjustments to the engines.

 Does KLM use biofuel on all flights?

-No, not yet all KLM flights world-wide.
-But KLM did start using biofuel on all flights from Los Angeles this year and will do so for the next three years.
+No. Unfortunately, too little sustainable kerosene is being produced to be able to use on all our aircraft.
+KLM did start (2016) using biofuel on all flights from Los Angeles this year and will do so for the next three years.
 This fuel is supplied by SkyNRG from the new Los Angeles-based bio refinery AltAir Fuels.